AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

 parent package.
 Therefore, it cannot be visible in the :ada:`Test_Data_Processing` procedure as well.
 We'll discuss more about visibility :ref:`later <Adv_Ada_Package_Visibility>`.

+Note that subprograms can also be declared private.
+We'll see this :ref:`in another section <Adv_Ada_Private_Subprograms>`.

 .. admonition:: In the Ada Reference Manual